Chancery (diplomacy)

 A chancery is the principal office that houses a diplomatic mission or an embassy.
 This often includes the associated building and the site.
 The building can house one or several different nations' missions.
 The term derives from chancery or chancellery, the office of a chancellor.
 Some nations title the head of foreign affairs a chancellor, and 'chancery' eventually became a common referent to the main building of an embassy.

-The building of a chancery is often erroneously referred to as an embassy.
-The term technically refers to the ambassador's residence and not their office.
+The term "embassy" technically or historically refers to the ambassador's residence and not their office, although their residence and office were often collocated.
 Among diplomats the terms "embassy residence" and "embassy office" is used to distinguish between the ambassador's residence and the chancery.
-In some cases, an ambassador's residence and the business office is located in the same building.
+In some cases, an ambassador's residence and the business office are still located in the same building.

 There is evidence of the existence of chanceries throughout history, playing a key role in the facilitation of diplomacy and bilateralism.
 Chanceries have persisted into the modern age and still play a key role in the formation of foreign relations and maintenance of diplomacy.
 The function of a chancery includes facilitating communication between sovereign states, upholding foreign policy, opening cultural connections and exchange as well as many other functions.
 Chanceries also have other uses which include providing diplomatic asylum to those seeking it as seen in the cases of Julian Assange and Chen Guangcheng.

 Chanceries are said to be the interaction of diplomacy and architecture with the design of buildings heavily thought-upon.
 The characteristics of a chancery building, and its location is well-considered in order to achieve national interests.
 From the exterior appearance to interior design, each play a role in the diplomacy that takes place within its walls.
 The features of a chancery are also crucial in ensuring that it can withstand attacks and keep its occupants safe and secure.
 Many precautions are taken to keep the chancery secure.